 - As a back up, ask the nurse to have a conversation with you to distract you.
 Be ready to tell her a detailed story.
 When she speaks, listen really carefully as if she’s telling the most juiciest piece of information.

-5. Talk to your doctor about taking a stool softner starting a few days prior.
-E.g. Restoralax.
+5. Talk to your doctor about taking a stool softner or a high fibre diet for recovery.

 7. How will you celebrate?

-- Celebrating this milestone is a must.
-It shows your self worth and helps you strengthen your resilience.
+- Celebrating this milestone is a must, no matter the results.
+It shows your self worth and helps you strengthen your resilience, so consider a way to acknolwedge what you accomplished!

 - Have something like your favourite ice cream or a little present for yourself waiting for when you arrive home from ER or sometime after.